allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * Using template meta-programming to express the explicit unrolling and the reduction in a more efficient way.

-* The first version for the onboard test.
+* The first version for the on-board test.
-  * Showing us the problem that passing the random numbers from host to device is time-consuming.
+  * Show us the problem that passing the random numbers from host to device is time-consuming.
   * Only 7% of the overall execution time is the execution time of the kernel.

   * ![rng](https://raw.githubusercontent.com/allen880117/Simulated-Quantum-Annealing/main/impl_result/image/rng_time.png)